top of page

 Having your own motorcycle is certainly the best option, the roads around the island are too narrow for a vehicle, and this way you can explore the many undiscovered beaches.
 Only one side of the island is accessible to the public.
 The opposite side of the island has been serving as a military base for a long time, and access to that area is strictly prohibited.

 When visiting the island, don't be alarmed if your routine journey from village to village is interrupted by an unexpected passenger.
 For years the little dog, Van, has been well known for hitching a ride with the tourists, as he does his travels around the island.
 I had the pleasure of his company for 2 days and I loved it.
 Many people in Hoi An have commented on having also chauffeured Van around.
 His owner Douc says he has done this for years and makes it home a few nights a week.
-This pup is definitely living his best life on Cham.
+This lucky pup is living his best life on Cham.

 A ride down to the island's two incredible shrines was a great experience and a must do when visiting Cham.